vovaekb/flatlogic_user_management_flask/README.md

 # flask User management
-Simple Flask app for displaying player scores in game contest.
+Flask REST API for user management with user profile and JWT authentication.

 ## Setup and running
 First install all necessary python packages using requirements.txt